Qulxis/ML-Bike-Break/README.md

 ## Data Collection
 The collection of data was using the files in the src/arduino folder.

+- "src/arduino/Data_collection_v2" was used to collect raw sensor data for EDA.

-- "Data_collection_v2_with_filter" was used to collect data for training.
+- "src/arduino/Data_collection_v2_with_filter" was used to collect data for training including like kalman filtering.

-- "Break_classifier" is used to collect observation of a loaded model's performance.
+- "src/arduino/Break_classifier" is used to collect observation of a loaded model's performance.

-The remaining files in src/arduino are for experimentation.
+(The remaining files in src/arduino are for experimentation)

+Training Data
+- **/src/Data/train/train_data1.csv:** Collected with "src/Data_collection_v2"
+- **/src/Data/train/train_data1.csv:** Collected with "src/Data_collection_v2_with_filter"

+Testing Data
+- **/src/Data/test_data.csv** Collected with "src/arduino/Break_classifier"

 ## Data Cleaning
 The two notebooks that we used in the end for data cleaning and generation are:
 - src/data_exploration_dataGen2.ipynb
 - src/kalman_filter_dataGen2.ipynb

 The first creates the cleaned dataset from the last collection of data we did which recorded both the kalman filtered data as well as the raw date.
+It

 The second creates the cleaned dataset from the first collection of data we did which contained the x, y, and z data from the sensor.
 The notebook explores all three and notes that only x has significant correlation.
 It then run a simulated kalman filter over the raw x-axis accelerometer data.